 There is an alternate classification of AI that’s used more in science and tech circles.

-It is generally seen as a step beyond human-level machine intelligence.
-As such, it is often considered to be the pinnacle of AI research.
+- A step beyond human-level machine intelligence.
+As such, it is considered to be the pinnacle of AI Research.

 Now let’s look at some of the essential terms in artificial intelligence.

 “the field of study that gives computers the ability to learn without explicitly being programmed.” – Arthur Samuel (AI pioneer)

 Machine learning (ML) refers to a field of artificial intelligence that uses statistical techniques to “teach” computers how to perform tasks.
 In other words, it focuses on making computers learn to perform tasks by analyzing data and patterns.

 Machine learning methods are used to analyze data sets and make predictions based on what it has learned.
 This is accomplished by training the ML algorithm with example data.
 Training takes place over a period of time and requires a significant amount of data.

 Once trained, the ML algorithm can be applied to new data without being retrained, making it useful for real-time applications.

 Machine learning is a crucial element of artificial intelligence, as it provides the ability for machines to learn without being explicitly programmed.
 And it gradually improves over time with more data.

 There are four models of machine learning techniques.